2.14.1 – Vehicle Checks

-Do a normal pre-trip inspection, but pay special attention to the following items.
+Do a normal vehicle inspection, but pay special attention to the following items.

 Tires.
 Check the tire mounting and air pressure.
 Inspect the tires every two hours or every 100 miles when driving in very hot weather.
 Air pressure increases with temperature.
 Do not let air out or the pressure will be too low when the tires cool off.
 If a tire is too hot to touch, remain stopped until the tire cools off.
 Otherwise the tire may blow out or catch fire.